edwinst/parse_double/README.md

   Note: Actually only the high 64 bits of the result are used.
 Therefore a 64x64->64 "mulhi" operation as it is available on some cores can also be used.

-* Faster than Visual C++ 2019 "atof" by a factor of 2.6-5x according to my crude measurements (also the standard deviation of the cycle times is much less than for Visual C++ atof).
+* Faster than Visual C++ 2019 `atof` by a factor of 2.6-5x according to my crude measurements (also the standard deviation of the cycle times is much less than for Visual C++ atof).
+  (Note: This is not a "fair" comparison in the sense that `atof` has slightly lower worst-case rounding error than this implementation; see "Rounding")

 * Round-trip-safe in the sense that binary->string->binary (using Visual C++ sprintf for the first step) is the identity if the sprintf precision is large